pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 _¹: In this post I use `Atomic<T>` to describe a wrapper based on atomic operations, and `AtomicCell<T>` to describe a lock-based solution for larger types._

-_*: possible, but not implemented (yet)_
+_*: possible, but not implemented (or not implemented in the standard library or main crate)_

 <!--more-->

-We could place these methods in six categories:
+We could place these methods in 8 categories:
 - [Bypass conventions if you have exclusive access](#bypass-conventions-if-you-have-exclusive-access)
 - [Temporary wrap a value to provide interior mutability](#temporary-wrap-a-value-to-provide-interior-mutability)
 - [`mem::replace`, but for interior mutability](#memreplace-but-for-interior-mutability)